Honours & Awards 2010

 Recipient: Mr. Gary O’Halloran, Mallow, Co.
 Cork.

-Nominated by: Dr. Liam McDonnell.
-Head, Department of Applied Physics & Instrumentation, Cork Institute of Technology.
+Nominated by: Dr. Liam McDonnell, Head, Department of Applied Physics & Instrumentation, Cork Institute of Technology.

 Honour’s Degree Award

-Recipient: Ms. Nichola Walsh, Christchurch, Dublin 8.
+Recipient: Ms. Nichola Walsh, Dublin

 Nominated by: Dr. Enda McGlynn.
 Department of Science, Dublin City University